Skip To Main Content

 As Ilya Bolotowsky said, “Alice started too early.”

-Seen as outliers in the art world, the American Abstract Artists were formed in 1936 to advocate for American abstraction and its visibility and inclusion in museums.
+Seen as outliers in the art world, the AAA became an official organization in 1936.
+Many women were involved in the operations of the AAA, such as Trumbull Mason’s friend and fellow artist, Esphyr Slobodkina.
+Advocating for American abstraction and its visibility and inclusion in museums was a cornerstone of the organization’s mission.
 In an interview with Ruth Gurin in 1969, Trumbull Mason recounted their protest at MoMA in 1940:

 “When we first began forming the American Abstract Artists we said, ‘what is the Museum of Modern Art anyway if it isn’t for abstract artists?’”
 And we picketed them!”